EDGEHOG OS based on Yocto Linux is the Operating System optimized for the SECO IoT Gateways.

-In the sidenav menu click on Device Update Status.
+In the side navigation menu click on Device Update Status.

 In this overview an Update Status of every Device is available.
 You can check the OS version of each device and see which one needs to be updated.

-In the sidenav menu click on Update Campaigns List.
+In the side navigation menu click on Update Campaigns List.